Reviewable/Reviewable/docs/files.md

 To the left of the file path there's a button to [mark the file as reviewed](#mark-reviewed).

-To the right of the file path is a list of the last published reviewers for the file.
-It may be that those people did not review the latest revision, and other people may have reviewed previous revisions.
-Hover over an avatar for details about the user.
+To the right of the file path is the [file review state](#file-review-state) chip that you can click on for full details.
+Chips for fully reviewed files are hidden from the file matrix to reduce visual noise, but will show up on hover.

 Off the right side of the matrix are delta stats for the current diffs, showing lines <span style="color:#cc9900">changed</span>, <span style="color:#5BBD72">added</span>, and <span style="color:#D95C5C">deleted</span>.
 If a file is binary or isn't currently diffed no delta stats will be shown.
 The total of all displayed delta stats is displayed overhead, in the lower-right corner of the Changes summary.